 In refinement, the FB-22 concept used same fuselage of the F-22 mated to a new wing with about three times the area.
 The wing would be "wet", providing fuel storage that would triple the FB-22's unrefueled range compared to the F-22.
 The cannon would be deleted.
 The main weapons bays would be fitted with bulged doors to permit carriage of more or larger munitions, and the FB-22 could carry two to four stealthy underwing pods, raising the total load of SDBs from 8 to 35.
 It would also be able to carry heavier munitions and two AMRAAMs for self-defense.

 FB-22 avionics would be leveraged off F-22 avionics, with some enhancements as necessary or useful.
 The FB-22 would be fitted with improved F119 engines with more power and better fuel economy -- though without thrust-vectoring nozzles.
 The FB-22 would be capable of supersonic performance, but not supersonic cruise.
 The Air Force was after a two-seat configuration, which has already been designed for the canceled F-22B.
-Northrop Grumman also came up with an "FB-23" bomber derivative of the YF-23A, but neither the FB-22 nor FB-23 went anywhere, the USAF focusing on a next-generation flying wing, along the lines of a better and cheaper B-2, under the "Long-Range Strike B (LRS-B)" program.
-An LRS-B bomber will not be fielded before 2025.
+Northrop Grumman also came up with an "FB-23" bomber derivative of the YF-23A, but neither the FB-22 nor FB-23 went anywhere, the USAF focusing on a next-generation flying wing, along the lines of a better and cheaper B-2 -- which emerged as the Northrop Grumman "B-21", to be fielded around 2025.

 * The political controversy behind the F-22 has had some amusing aspects.
 At one time, program backers cited estimates that had been devised that gave the "kill ratio" between the F-22 and the MiG-21 as about a thousand to one in the F-22's favor.
 Even senior USAF brass responded, in essence, to ask them what they had been smoking.
 It brought up the old joke that fighter complexity and cost was increasing so rapidly that eventually the Air Force would only be able to buy one fighter -- but it would be able to destroy the entire Red Air Force by itself.